gitlabhq/gitlabhq/doc/ci/ci_cd_for_external_repos/github_integration.md

 Personal access tokens can only be used to connect GitHub.com repositories to GitLab.

-If you are not using the [GitHub integration](../../integration/github.md), you can still perform a one-off authorization with GitHub to grant GitLab access your
+To perform a one-off authorization with GitHub to grant GitLab access your
 repositories:

 1. Open <https://github.com/settings/tokens/new> to create a **Personal Access